CSteen57/SteenCorp-AD-Lab/Phases/Phase2_RBAC_GPO_Software_Deployment.md

 ## Root Cause – OU Placement

-The Windows 11 client machine was not placed in the correct Organizational Unit.
+The Windows 11 client was not placed in the correct Organizational Unit.

 Because the workstation was not in the correct OU: